-[d] A Secretary and a Treasurer shall be appointed by the Board of Directors from amongst its members and shall have such duties and powers as may be assigned by the Board of Directors.
+[d] A Secretary and a Treasurer shall be appointed from amongst the Board of Directors and shall have such duties and powers as may be assigned by the Board of Directors.

 Section 8.
 The financial accounts of the Association shall be reviewed by an external auditor annually.
 The fiscal year shall be determined by the Board of Directors.